sparkandhale/k8-hardware-custodian/README.md

 - Wake up one or many metals/nodes.
 - Learn what the Kubernetes Cluster can dispense/suspend.
 - Put to sleep idle nodes marked by Kubernetes (or anticipated by stats).
+- It's invokes the Ubuntu MaaS Service by sending REST request to the regiond service, which will provision fresh OS to the servers.

 ## Tech Stack
 - Starelette/JINJA2 for the website.